Skagboys: Plot summary

 Renton, Begbie, Spud, Tommy and Keezbo are watching football in a pub when teenage Samantha Frenchard arrives and confronts Begbie over her pregnancy.
 Renton and Sick Boy visit Swanney, a drug dealer, and Renton takes heroin for the first time.
 Samantha's family begin planning revenge on Begbie for his dismissive response to the pregnancy.

 Sick Boy and Coke visit Dickson's pub again, but Dickson beats Coke unconscious, and he later dies in hospital.
 Renton moves in with Sick Boy.
-At a drug den in Muirhouse, Alison tells Renton that her mother is dying; her friend Sylvia takes Renton home to Lochend for sex.
+At a drug den in Muirhouse, Renton meets Alison and later finds out that her mother is dying; her friend Sylvia takes Renton home to Lochend for sex.
 Renton later gives Spud his first hit of heroin.
 Alison learns that her boss's brother is involved in drug smuggling, and seduces her boss.

 During an Aberdeen University trip to Europe, Renton begins a relationship with his classmate Fiona.
 Returning home, he learns that his brother has died.
 Amid tensions between Renton and his family during funeral preparations, Fiona arrives and soothes the situation.
 Meanwhile, with Maria in Nottingham, Sick Boy seduces her mother Janey and encourages her to fraudulently claim Coke's pension.
 Begbie stabs one of Samantha's brothers.

 While Dickson is cleared of Coke's murder, Sick Boy secretly reports Janey for benefit fraud and she goes to prison, while Sick Boy takes Maria under his control.
 Begbie, Tommy, and others go to Pilton and besiege the Frenchard family's home, culminating in Begbie smashing her brother Ronnie's face with an iron bar.

 In Aberdeen, Renton meets Don, who becomes his heroin connection.
 His relationship with Fiona deteriorates and eventually ends due to his heroin use.
 Sick Boy pimps Maria to support their heroin addictions, and lets homeless Spud stay at his flat.
 When Don leaves town, Renton moves back to Edinburgh to also stay with Sick Boy.

 Renton, Sick Boy, Begbie, Keezbo, Tommy and Spud attempt a burglary, but interrupt a Spanish au pair, Carmelita, during an attempted suicide.
-Later, Alison, Renton and Sick Boy go to Swanney's after a club, and Alison recognises a worker from the chemical plant supplying heroin to Swanney.
+Later, Alison, Renton and Sick Boy go to Swanney's after visiting a club, and Alison recognises a worker from the chemical plant supplying heroin to Swanney.
 Alison takes Sick Boy home to Pilrig, where they engage in pegging.
 Sick Boy and Maria visit Janey in prison, who is distraught at their relationship.
 Back in Leith, Sick Boy connects a drugged Maria with more clients, including Dickson.

 Alison befriends Maria and delivers her to her family in Nottingham.
 After witnessing her mother's death from cancer she visits Swanney, where Matty and Swanney argue about Matty's attempts to deal.